userfront/toolkit/README.md

 ## Toolkit installation and usage

+For more information and examples, visit the Userfront Toolkit home page: https://userfront.com/dashboard/toolkit

 To install and use the Userfront Toolkit, follow the instructions for your framework or platform:

 ### React